-You are expected to arrange an informal 5 days of Veterinary Hospital Placements during the module.
+You are required to arrange an informal 5 days of Veterinary Hospital Placements during the module.
 You may attend more than one Veterinary Hospital during this time.
-Placements will be assessed on a pass/fail basis.

-Veterinary Hospital Placement - students are required to pass their Veterinary Hospital Placement (pass/fail)

-- Short Answer Questions At the end of study units 1-2 (30%) - Journal Critique You will be assigned a study unit and topic in which you will have to participate in journal club by providing a journal article and a summary of its applicability to practice/evidence based medicine (10%). - Discussions Discussions occur at anytime during the nominated week/study unit (10%) - Essays 2 x 1500 word essays due at the end of study units 1-2 (50%)
+- Veterinary Hospital Placement - students are required to pass their Veterinary Hospital Placement (pass/fail) - Short Answer Questions At the end of study units 1-2 (30%) - Journal Critique You will be assigned a study unit and topic in which you will have to participate in journal club by providing a journal article and a summary of its applicability to practice/evidence based medicine (10%). - Discussions Discussions occur at anytime during the nominated week/study unit (10%) - Essays 2 x 1500 word essays due at the end of study units 1-2 (50%)